NATIONAL INSTITUTE OF DISASTER MANAGEMENT

 Assistant Professor

 Dr. Prerna Joshi is an environmental scientist with a strong academic background in Agriculture and Environmental Sciences.
-She holds a Ph.D. and M.Phil. in Environmental Sciences from Jawaharlal Nehru University (JNU), New Delhi, and a B.Sc. in Agriculture from Govind Ballabh Pant University of Agriculture and Technology (GBPUAT), Pantnagar, where she received the Vice Chancellor’s Gold Medal and Dr. Ram Siromani Tewari Award for academic excellence.
-Her early research focused on wetlands and agricultural systems of arid and semi-arid settings.
+She holds a Ph.D. and M.Phil. in Environmental Sciences from Jawaharlal Nehru University (JNU), New Delhi, and a B.Sc. in Agriculture from GBPUAT, Pantnagar, where she received the Vice Chancellor’s Gold Medal and Dr. Ram Siromani Tewari Award for academic excellence.
+Her early research focused on wetlands and agricultural systems in arid and semi-arid regions, published in reputed international journals.
+She has presented her work at several national and international conferences.
+Previously, Dr. Joshi has contributed to international cooperation in the education sector through roles at the G20 Secretariat and the International Cooperation Cell, Ministry of Education, Government of India.
+She has also worked with the University Grants Commission and taught undergraduate students at the University of Delhi.

 Dr. Gagandeep Singh